Come and Get Your Love

-"Come and Get Your Love" is a song by American rock band Redbone.
+"Come and Get Your Love" is a song by the American rock band Redbone.
 The song was originally released as a promo track under the name "Hail" and was later featured on their fifth album, Wovoka (1973), under its current name.
 The song was released as the album's first single the following year.
 Written and produced by band members Pat and Lolly Vegas, it is one of the band's most successful singles.
-It made them the first Native American band to reach the top five on the Billboard Hot 100, reaching number five.
-The song later appeared on many "greatest hits" albums released by the band, as well as on numerous compilation albums of the 1970s.
-A music video was released in 2020.
+It made them the first Native American band to reach the top five on the US Billboard Hot 100, reaching number five.

+Billboard and Cash Box magazines praised the song when it was released.
+Interest in the song increased in the 2010s after it was featured in the 2014 film Guardians of the Galaxy and as the theme song for the sitcom F Is for Family.

+Composition

+The lyrics and music are by Lolly Vegas.
+In addition to vocals, Vegas performed the guitar and electric sitar on the song.
+The lyrics narrate a man being affirming towards his girlfriend, starting with the question "What's the matter with your head?" before encouragements such as "Nothin's a matter with your head, baby".

 The single cut is significantly shorter, with the album version featuring an introductory slow part, plus a longer repeated coda.
 Most radio stations rarely play the latter.
 The song features a prominent part for electric sitar.
 A shorter DJ re-service edit of the single version is mainly distinguished by a lead vocal.

-During George Michael’s tenure as a disc jockey on New York's WABC radio from September 1974 to November 1979, he would routinely begin his Friday night show with this song which he dubbed the "weekend national anthem".
+Reception

+Critical reception

+Cash Box was an early noticer of the song, listing the single in its "Choice Programming" section for "singles...deserving of special programmer consideration" on September 15, 1973.
+In a review of the Wovoka album on November 24, 1973, Billboard named "Come and Get Your Love" as an example of "moments of highly commercial material...which warrant FM airplay."
+Arty Goodman of Cash Box recommended "Come and Get Your Love" in his column on March 30, 1974, calling it "one of the best pop records of the year".
+Following its chart success, Broadcasting magazine regarded this song as Redbone's "most commercially oriented and un-Indian effort."